TotallyMehis/ZM-Updated/README.md

     - Updated lag compensation with the latest version from the wiki.
 Now uses the npc interp.
     - Prevents molotov crash (caused by specific player models).
     - Fixed zombie selection.
 It is now easier.
+	- Map's zombie render settings work. (eg. zm_diamondshoal wraiths)
+	- A zombie will always free its resources, even when its entity is killed.
     - Fixed zombie spawn node recursion crash. zm_basin_b3 playable again.
     - Known issues fixed from the wiki.
     - Made drowning consistent.
 Player will now have ~22 seconds of air time.
 May need rebalancing.